Carrie Fisher: Actress, author and 'Princess'

 Singer Eddie Fisher and actress Debbie Reynolds pose with their baby daughter, born on Oct.
 21, 1956.
 They named her Carrie Francis.

-A detail from a 1977 "Star Wars" poster features Princess Leia and Luke Skywalker.

-From left, Mark Hamill, Carrie Fisher and Harrison Ford appear in a scene from "Star Wars," written, directed and produced by Georges Lucas.
+Mark Hamill, Fisher and Harrison Ford appear in a scene from "Star Wars," written, directed and produced by Georges Lucas.

 In Fisher's eighth book, a collection titled "The Princess Diarist," she revealed her affair with co-star Harrison Ford during the filming of "Star Wars."